williamyang1991/FRESCO/README.md

 We provide some examples of the config in `config` directory.
 Most options in the config is the same as those in WebUI.
 Please check the explanations in the WebUI section.

+We provide a separate Ebsynth python script `video_blend.py` with the temporal blending algorithm introduced in [Stylizing Video by Example](https://dcgi.fel.cvut.cz/home/sykorad/ebsynth.html) for interpolating style between key frames.
+It can work on your own stylized key frames independently of our FRESCO algorithm.
+For the details, please refer to our previous work [Rerender-A-Video](https://github.com/williamyang1991/Rerender_A_Video/tree/main?tab=readme-ov-file#our-ebsynth-implementation)

 ## (2) Results